panoptic-labs/docs/blog/2024-10-23-uniswap-lp-equals-options/2024-10-23-uniswap-lp-equals-options.md

 “I don’t know how much I’m making” – it's a common complaint from liquidity providers (LPs) on Uniswap.
 Why?
 Because after putting in X ETH and Y USDC, they often come back with completely different amounts, making it difficult to assess if they made a profit or incurred a loss.

 This uncertainty arises from the difficulty in calculating LP positions' profit and loss (PnL).
 But here’s the exciting part: Guillaume Lambert, the mind behind Panoptic, [cracked the code](https://lambert-guillaume.medium.com/pricing-uniswap-v3-lp-positions-towards-a-new-options-paradigm-dce3e3b50125).
-He discovered that **$LP \approx options$**.
+He discovered that **LP** $\approx$ **options**.
 Here’s the core formula:

+$$
-$LP = Option + \rho$
+LP = Option + \rho
+$$

 Where $\rho$ is the big formula below.